tulios/kafkajs/README.md

 ## <a name="admin"></a> Admin

-The admin client will host all the cluster operations, such as: `createTopics`, `createPartitions`, etc. Currently, only `createTopics` is available.
+The admin client will host all the cluster operations, such as: `createTopics`, `createPartitions`, etc.

 ```javascript
 const kafka = new Kafka(...)